Back to all studies

 A Novel Individualized Connectome-guided Approach for Precision Intermittent Theta Burst Stimulation for Depression

-This recruiting study focuses on depression and currently lists sites or participation links in Singapore.
+This study is recruiting.
+It focuses on depression and currently lists participation information in Singapore.

 In plain English